-The ideal way to water Areca Palm would be first checking the soil, whether it is wet or not, and then water it.
+The ideal way to water Areca Palm would be to first check whether the soil is wet and then water it.

-If over-watering is not the reason, then sometimes over-fertilizing or sudden temperature change can also have a drastic effect on the foliage.
+If over-watering is not the reason, sometimes over-fertilizing or sudden temperature changes can also drastically affect the foliage.

 Mineral accumulation and exposure to cold temperatures would cause the leaves to turn brown.

-The best solution would be feeding the Areca Palm with light fertilizer and make sure it is placed in an area with a constant temperature.
+The best solution would be feeding the Areca Palm with light fertilizer and placing it in an area with a constant temperature.

 Tips for Growing Areca Palm

 - Refrain from over-watering the soil of Areca Palm.

 - Provide bright sunlight to Areca Palm foliage.

 - Feed a balanced liquid fertilizer in summer and spring.